 Risk Definition Risk Monitoring Risk Management Tools ital arising from movements in rest rates.
 The amount at risk is unction of the magnitude and action of interest rate changes the size and maturity structure the mismatch position.
-(BSP cular 510, dated 03 Feb 2006) Perational Risk refers to the risk tooss resulting from inadequate or ed internal processes, people systems; or from external and the size in a late of the risk conservation of the risk objects.
-This definition includes all Risk, but excludes Strategic Reputational Risk.
-Operational is inherent in all activities, ducts and services, and cuts conservation of the risk objects and services and interest lines within the financial intution and across the different ties in a banking group or glomerate where the financial itution belongs.
-(BSP Circular dated 18 January 2016) Process Analysis Earnings at Risk (EAR) Measurement Duration based Economic Value of Equity Risk Identification Risk Measurement Risk Evaluation (i.e. Analysis of Risk) Risk Management (i.e. Monitor, Control or Mitigate Risk) Monitoring of Pillar II Risks fall under the purview of Operational Risk Management: Risk Identification of Risk Maps Balance Sheet Profiling Repricing Gap Analysis Duration based Economic Value of Equity Stress Testing Internal Control Board Approved Operating Policies and Procedures Manuals Board Approved Product Manuals Loss Events Report (LER) Risk and Control Self-Assessment (RCSA) Key Risk Indicators (KRI) Business Continuity Management (BCM) Statistical Analysis nal Risks: l as well as the failure to meet ntos expectation in delivering Bankos products and services.
-Identification Risk Measurement Account Closures Report Service Desk Customer Issues Report/Customer Complaints Monitoring Report Mystery Caller/Shopper Evaluation/ Risk Mitigation of negative media coverage Public Relations Campaign Review of Stock Price entice former clients back into the fold as well as the failure to meet clientøs expectation in delivering the Bankøs products and services.
-Risks in social media include susceptibility to account takeover, ell as the failure to meet xpectation in delivering s products and services.
+(BSP cular 510, dated 03 Feb 2006) Perational Risk refers to the risk toss resulting from inadequate or ed internal processes, people systems; or from external and the size in a late of the risk construction of the risk construction of the risk construction of the risk construction includes at Risk, but excludes Strategic Reputational Risk.
+Operational is inherent in all activities, ducts and services, and cuts construction of the risk construction of the risk construction of the risk construction includes at Risk, but excludes Strategic Reputational Risk.
+Operational is inherent in all activities, and iness lines within the financial itution and across the different ties in a banking group or glomerate where the financial itution belongs.
+(BSP Circular dated 18 January 2016) Process Analysis Earnings at Risk (EAR) Measurement Duration based Economic Value of Equity Risk Identification Risk Measurement Risk Evaluation (i.e. Analysis of Risk) Risk Management (i.e. Monitor, Control or Mitigate Risk) Monitoring of Pillar II Risks fall under the purview of Operational Risk Management: Risk Identification of Risk Maps Balance Sheet Profiling Repricing Gap Analysis Duration based Economic Value of Equity Stress Testing Internal Control Board Approved Operating Policies and Procedures Manuals Board Approved Product Manuals Loss Events Report (LER) Risk and Control Self-Assessment (RCSA) Key Risk Indicators (KRI) Business Continuity Management (BCM) Statistical Analysis nal Risks: spective impact on earnings or ital arising from negative publication.
+In the failure to find, attract, and new clients, nurture and retain see the Bank already has, and ce former clients back into the las well as the failure to meet nto expectation in delivering Bankos products and services.
+Identification Risk Measurement Account Closures Report Service Desk Customer Issues Report/Customer Complaints Monitoring Report Mystery Caller/Shopper Evaluation/ Risk Mitigation of negative media coverage Public Relations Campaign Review of Stock Price l as we ntøs e Bankø ks in ell as the failure to meet xpectation in delivering s products and services. ell as the failure to meet xpectation in delivering s products and services.
 Social media include Risk Evaluation (i.e. Analysis of Risk) Risk Management